hynek/structlog/docs/standard-library.rst

    This is the price of flexibility and unfortunately -- given the different needs of our users -- we can't make it any simpler without compromising someone's use-cases.
    However, once it is set up, you can rely on not having to ever touch it again.

-Depending *where* you'd like to do your formatting, you can take one of three approaches:
+Depending *where* you'd like to do your formatting, you can take one of four approaches:

 Rendering Within ``structlog``